 Something that sets the Rainier (and the Pacifica) apart from every other car seat is that they have the largest forward-facing capacity of any 5-point harness car seat currently sold in the United States at 20-90 pounds with up to 57″ of height.
 Each transition in child seats signifies a decrease in safety (e.g., rear-facing is safer than forward-facing, which is safer than a booster position, which is safer than simply using a seat belt); the longer you can keep a child forward-facing in a harness, the better.
 The Rainier now leads the field here.

 Something else that’s neat about the Rainier is that it’s one of only a handful of seats in the United States that can currently be tethered while rear-facing as well as while forward-facing.
-It isn’t required to rear-face tether, but rear-facing tethering does have its advantages, which I’ll discuss in a forthcoming article.
+It isn’t required to rear-face tether, but rear-facing tethering does have its advantages, which I discuss here.
+It’s also FAA approved and can be folded down to the size and profile of a large backpack, making it easy to transport in a portable package (say, when traveling or when going to the airport).
+This can prevent you from being tempted to rent car seats while on vacation or travel in taxis and Ubers without car seats (two bad ideas).

 Finally, the Rainier is also simply an easier seat to install than most, due to its narrow base width of 17 inches.
 That means it’s actually possible to install 3 across in a number of mid-sized vehicles.
 I also like the fact that it has a 12-year usable life when used as a booster seat (remember, car seats do expire eventually), which is the longest in the industry right now, although I wish the harness lifespan were longer than 8 years.